Why bother with therapy?

 A Safe Experiment

-Turn to this page, and print of a picture of the face I provide some way down the page:
+Turn to this page, and print of a picture of the face I provide.

 Fill the page with your own preferences for the ideal therapist.
 Do not edit your thoughts in the first place.